 Ending a domestic partnership can be complicated, especially if it involves children, real estate, and large amounts of community property and debt.
 To ensure the best possible outcome for you and your family, speak with an experienced family law attorney in your area who has handled domestic partnership cases.

 With the law on same sex marriages constantly changing and often state-dependent, the separation and divorce issues for domestic partners and married couples can be equally complex.
-A good divorce attorney, however, will understand the legal nuances and the time line for ending domestic partnerships of all types, including division of assets, securing initial and long-term payments, enforcing judgments and more.
-You're best off setting up a free case review with a divorce attorney to better understand your situation.
+A good family law attorney, however, will understand the legal nuances and the time line for ending domestic partnerships of all types, including division of assets, securing initial and long-term payments, enforcing judgments and more.
+You're best off contacting a local family law attorney to better understand your situation.